ssbc/ssb-tribes/README.md

 Get all the keys that a message published by `id` could have used to encrypt with.
 This is used for suppliying `trial_keys` to `private-box2`'s unbox method.

+groupId
+  - members: memberA, memberB
+  - key

+['mem', authorId, ts]: groupId
+['key', groupId, ts]: groupKey

+// pseudocode:
+// - get all groups this author is a member of
+// - map those groups to keys

 ## Questions